Impostor/Impostor/docs/TROUBLESHOOTING.md

 Unless you are running Impostor on a SBC (Single-Board Computer), like the Raspberry Pi, you most likely want to use the x64 version.

 ## `./Impostor.Server: Permission denied`
 This is an error related to Linux file permissions.
+Some files do not hold their executable bit (the permission that allows them to run) during a download.
 You can solve this by doing: `chmod +x Impostor.Server` _(Note: only run `chmod` when you trust the software.
-Linux blocks downloaded executables by default for a reason)_
+Linux requires the executable bit for a reason...)_

 ## `You are using an older version of the game`
 You are using an older version of Impostor.
 The game does not really check who is outdated and blames it on the user.